Roles and Responsibilities of Local Government Leaders

 - Elected officials do not like surprises.
 This is particularly true at the end of a long and arduous process.
-A staff member's credibility can be seriously undermined if key interests introduce relevant new information at a final public hearing before action is to be taken.
-Councilmembers will think that the staff has not done their job of providing this information to them for consideration sooner.
+A staff member's credibility can be seriously undermined if relevant, new information is introduced at a final public hearing before action is to be taken.
+Councilmembers depend on staff to provide pertinent, timely, and complete information on issues the council must take under consideration.

 - Elected officials like to have choices.
-Nobody likes to feel backed into a corner where there is only one solution.
+No one likes to feel backed into a corner with only one solution.
 Even a brilliant staff proposal may not carry the day if other choices were not seriously considered.

 - Get to know and trust key staff.
-Competent staff can be a tremendous help in developing ideas, structuring good processes, and generally keeping you out of trouble.
+Staff can be a tremendous help in developing ideas, structuring good processes, and generally keeping you out of trouble.

-- Treat each other respectfully.
+- Treat staff respectfully.
 Otherwise, you may not get that extra effort that can make a difference in effectiveness.